-A. Casau will welcome participants and provide a brief overview of the webinar series and the Aligning Early Childhood and Medicaid project.
-C. Bodkin will introduce the importance of supporting wellbeing for families and early care program staff and introduce the speakers.
+A. Casau welcomed participants and provided a brief overview of the webinar series and the Aligning Early Childhood and Medicaid project.
+C. Bodkin introduced the importance of supporting wellbeing for families and early care program staff and introduce the speakers.

 II.
 Expanding Provider Support of Families